dortania/OpenCore-Post-Install/universal/security/applesecureboot.md

 * Certain boot errors are more likely to be triggered with Secure Boot enabled that were previously not required
   * Commonly seen with certain APTIO IV systems where they may not require IgnoreInvalidFlexRatio and HashServices initially however Secure Boot does.
 * On older CPUs (ie. before Sandy Bridge) enabling Apple Secure Boot might cause slightly slower loading by up to 1 second
 * Operating systems released before Apple Secure Boot landed (ie. macOS 10.12 or earlier) will still boot until UEFI Secure Boot is enabled.
-This is so,
   * This is due to Apple Secure Boot assuming they are incompatible and will be handled by the firmware just like Microsoft Windows is

 ::: details Troubleshooting